 “As a Twitter Blue subscriber, you will get these features and perks for the monthly price of $3.49 Canadian dollar or $4.49 Australian dollar,” the company said in a statement.

-The subscription service will be gradually rolled out to other countries including India in near future.
+The subscription service will be gradually rolled out to other countries, including India in the near future.

 “We will be listening to feedback and building out even more features and perks for our subscribers over time,” it added.

-Another feature in Twitter Blue is Bookmark Folders where users can organise the Tweets they have saved, by letting them manage content so when they need it, they can find it easily and efficiently.
+Another feature in Twitter Blue is Bookmark Folders, where users can organize the Tweets they have saved by letting them manage content so when they need it, they can find it easily and efficiently.